 As a result of activism by a number of homeschoolers, Virginia’s homeschooling statute, HB 535, passed in early 1984.
 It forbade homeschools from being registered as private schools while at the same time providing for homeschooling.
 It included a correspondence school option, an annual requirement for notification and description of curriculum, and an annual assessment requirement with steps for intervention and an appeals process.
 The homeschool statute also provided several options for parental qualifications: the parent could possess a Bachelor’s degree or a teaching certification, or could “[provide] a program of study or curriculum which, in the judgement [sic] of the division superintendent, includes the standards of learning objectives adopted by the Board of Education for language arts and mathematics and provides evidence that the parent is able to provide an adequate education for the child.”
 The homeschool statute pointedly stated that it did not interfere with the religious exemption option.

 Throughout the 1980s, then, the major issue in Virginia homeschooling became the application of the religious exemption, which grew more common as the homeschooling movement expanded to include evangelical and fundamentalist Christians.
-Each county had a slightly different application of the religious exemption law: “While some counties freely grant[ed] religious exemptions, some refuse[d], and others simply ignore[d] requests.”
+Each county had a slightly different application (HSLDA Court Report, v.
+4 n.
+2) (HSLDA Court Report, v.
+4, n.
+2) of the religious exemption law: “While some counties freely grant[ed] religious exemptions, some refuse[d], and others simply ignore[d] requests.”
 In 1985, the Snider family’s application for a religious exemption was refused, and they took the case to the Supreme Court of Virginia.
-The Home School Legal Defense Association (HSLDA, est. 1983) had by 1985 moved its offices to Virginia and was engaged in a number of religious exemption cases from 1987 onwards.
+The Home School Legal Defense Association (HSLDA, est. 1983) had by 1985 moved its offices to Virginia and was engaged in a (HSLDA Court Report, v.
+3. n.
+3; v.
+4. n.
+2; and v.
+4 n.
+4) number (HSLDA Court Report, v.
+5 n.
+3) of religious (HSLDA Court Report, v.
+6 n.
+3) exemption (HSLDA Court Report, v.
+6 n.
+4) cases (HSLDA Court Report, v.
+7 n.
+1) from 1987 onwards.
 Notably, HSLDA attorney Chris Klicka argued the Johnson v.
 Prince William County School Board case before the State Supreme Court in 1991.
-Though Klicka lost the case, it was later used as legal precedent by HSLDA to argue that local school boards had no authority to judge the quality of education religiously exempted children were receiving; their only authority was to judge whether or not the family’s religious views were bona fide.
+Though Klicka lost the case (HSLDA Court Report, v.
+7 n.
+3), it was later used as legal precedent by HSLDA to argue that local school boards had no authority to judge the quality of education religiously exempted children were receiving; their only authority was to judge whether or not the family’s religious views were bona fide.

-In August 1993, State Superintendent Joseph Spagnolo released a memo which called for a census of religiously exempt homeschoolers.
+In August 1993, State Superintendent Joseph Spagnolo released (HSLDA Court Report, v.
+9, n.
+5) a memo which called for a census of religiously exempt homeschoolers.
 “It is expected that legislation will be introduced to the General Assembly in the 1994 session that would remove the provision excusing children from attendance by reason of a religious exemption,” Spagnolo wrote.
-As a result, HSLDA began a campaign of aggressive lobbying to oppose the legislation, sending “an alert to its membership requesting that they contact their delegates and senators”—after which hundreds of homeschoolers did so—and commissioning a study to provide evidence that repealing the religious exemption was unnecessary.
+As a result, HSLDA began a campaign (HSLDA Court Report, v.
+10 n.
+1) of aggressive lobbying to oppose the legislation, sending “an alert to its membership requesting that they contact their delegates and senators”—after which hundreds of homeschoolers did so—and commissioning a study to provide evidence that repealing the religious exemption was unnecessary.
 After HSLDA won the support of Republican Governor George Allen, who committed to veto any such legislation, Spagnolo backed down and the attempt to repeal the religious exemption was dropped.

-In 1996, HSLDA, HEAV, and VHEA collaborated to defeat a proposed daytime curfew.
+In 1996, HSLDA (HSLDA Court Report, v.
+12 n.
+4), HEAV, and VHEA collaborated to defeat a proposed daytime curfew.
 In 1997 VHEA successfully lobbied for HB 1860, which enabled public schools to offer part-time courses to homeschoolers.
 The last major change to the homeschooling statute occurred in 2004, when the passage of HB 675, sponsored by Delegate Rob Bell, removed the requirement that homeschooling parents have a Bachelor’s degree—now only a high school diploma or GED was required.

 For more state histories, see Histories of Homeschooling.